mihir2510/BulliesEye/README.md

 ### Model Details

-- Trained custom word embeddings using `word2vec` algorithm on the "hatespeech" dataset from kaggle
+- Trained custom word embeddings using `word2vec` algorithm on the "hatespeech" dataset from Kaggle
 - Model architecture involved,

   ```